-His five unmarried daughters were to continue living here, with the last remaining in the house for 70 years until her death in c.1916.
+He was to spend the rest of his life here, and his five unmarried daughters continued to live here after his death, with the last remaining in the house for 70 years until her own death in c.1916.

-At the time of the 1851 census, Ward is described as a coal and slate merchant employing seven men.
-He has eight children living at his St Giles’ home: Henry (18), Ann (16), Sarah (11), Eliza (9), Mary Jane (8), John (5), Edith (3), and Alice (1).
+At the time of the 1851 census, Ward was described as a coal and slate merchant employing seven men.
+Eight of his children were at home with him at 41 St Giles’s Street: Henry (18), Ann (16), Sarah (11), Eliza (9), Mary Jane (8), John (5), Edith (3), and Alice (1).
 The family was looked after by three servants: a cook, a nursemaid, and a housemaid.
 His wife Harriet was absent from the house on census night.

-In 1851 Ward was elected Mayor of Oxford (for 1851/2), and his youngest child was born during his mayoralty:
+Later in 1851 Ward was elected Mayor of Oxford (for 1851/2), and his thirteenth and youngest child was born during his mayoralty: